glestel/minion-schedule-plugin/README.md

 ------------------------------
 Most of the options are not mandatory and have default values.
 * ```report_dir``` : directory where the reports will be saved.
 By default, the path used is `/tmp/artifacts`
-* ```group ``` : name of the group in Minion that will be used for running the scan campaign.
+* ```groups ``` : array with names of the groups in Minion that will be used for running the scan campaign.
 This option is mandatory
 * ```plans ``` : array containing name of plans to run.
 * ```parallel_task ``` : number of scan to run simultaneously.
 Default value is `1` (single thread)
 * ```only_functional ``` : run scan only if the previous scan ended in a `FINISHED` state or was never launched.
 Default value is `False`